madeline-dexter/ai-assisted-recipes/portobellos-with-pho-bordelaise.md

 1. **Prepare the mushroom stems.** Trim away any dry or woody portions and finely chop the stems.

+2. **Char and toast the aromatics.** Char the ginger in a dry skillet or over a gas flame until deeply browned and blackened in spots.
+In the dry saucepan, briefly toast the cinnamon, star anise, and coriander seeds until fragrant, about 30–60 seconds.
+Keep the cinnamon and star anise lightly toasted rather than scorched.
+Lightly crush the coriander if it has not already been crushed.

-2. **Brown the mushrooms.** Heat the oil in a saucepan over medium-high heat.
+3. **Brown the mushrooms.** Heat the oil in a saucepan over medium-high heat.
 Add the chopped mushroom stems and cook until deeply browned, stirring occasionally.

-3. **Build the mushroom base.** Add the vegetable stock, ginger, cinnamon, star anise, and coriander.
+4. **Build the mushroom base.** Add the vegetable stock, charred ginger, toasted cinnamon, toasted star anise, and toasted coriander.

-4. **Simmer and reduce.** Bring to a gentle simmer and cook uncovered for 20–30 minutes, allowing the mushroom stems and aromatics to infuse the stock.
+5. **Simmer and reduce.** Bring to a gentle simmer and cook uncovered for 20–30 minutes, allowing the mushroom stems and aromatics to infuse the stock.
 Continue cooking until the liquid is substantially reduced and concentrated.
 Remove the whole ginger, cinnamon, star anise, and any large pieces of coriander.
 Season lightly with salt.

-5. **Make the red wine reduction.** While the mushroom base cooks, heat the oil in a separate saucepan over medium heat.
+6. **Make the red wine reduction.** While the mushroom base cooks, heat the oil in a separate saucepan over medium heat.
 Add the minced shallot and cook until softened but not browned.

-6. **Reduce the wine.** Add the red wine and black pepper.
+7. **Reduce the wine.** Add the red wine and black pepper.
 Simmer until the wine is reduced to roughly ¼ of its original volume and becomes concentrated and syrupy.

-7. **Combine the sauces.** Add the concentrated mushroom demi-glace to the red wine reduction.
+8. **Combine the sauces.** Add the concentrated mushroom demi-glace to the red wine reduction.
 Simmer gently until the sauce is thick, glossy, and coats the back of a spoon.

-8. **Finish the bordelaise.** Remove from the heat and whisk in the plant butter.
+9. **Finish the bordelaise.** Remove from the heat and whisk in the plant butter.
 Taste and adjust with freshly ground black pepper and kosher salt.

-9. **Prepare the portobello steaks.** Wipe the mushroom caps and remove the stems.
+10. **Prepare the portobello steaks.** Wipe the mushroom caps and remove the stems.
 If desired, scrape out the gills.
 Lightly coat both sides with neutral oil and season with kosher salt and freshly ground black pepper.

-10. **Preheat the grill pan.** Heat a ridged cast-iron grill pan over medium-high to high heat until very hot.
+11. **Preheat the grill pan.** Heat a ridged cast-iron grill pan over medium-high to high heat until very hot.
 A grill press is recommended for achieving firm, well-browned mushroom steaks.
 If you don't have one, use a heavy spatula or another heavy pan to press the mushrooms.

-11. **Sear and char the steaks.** Place the portobello caps gill-side down in the hot grill pan.
+12. **Sear and char the steaks.** Place the portobello caps gill-side down in the hot grill pan.
 Press firmly with the grill press and cook without moving for about 3–4 minutes, until deeply browned and distinct grill marks develop.
 Flip the caps, press firmly again, and cook for another 3–4 minutes, until the second side is deeply browned and the mushrooms have become noticeably firmer.

-12. **Finish the steaks.** Reduce the heat slightly and add the plant butter.
+13. **Finish the steaks.** Reduce the heat slightly and add the plant butter.
 Baste the mushrooms briefly with the melted butter.

-13. **Rest and serve.** Let the portobello steaks rest for 2–3 minutes.
+14. **Rest and serve.** Let the portobello steaks rest for 2–3 minutes.
 Serve with the mushroom bordelaise spooned underneath and over the steaks.